refoscodoc/ATEA-Coding-Challenge/README.md

 Right after the entry point, there is a simple check for the amount of arguments provided.
 As the requirement is to provide only two arguments, I opted for throwing an exception in case of a wrong amount of them.
-I could have implemented a try and catch block but in any case the application would have executed without the two passing arguments.
+I have implemented a try and catch block but in any case the application would execute without the two passing arguments: this is for mere cleanness in the verbose.

 I use a IHostBuilder for creating all the services and accessing the appsettings.json file in order to retrieve the configuration.